Am I qualified to vote in Iowa?

 - Submit evidence of U.S. citizenship: certified U.S. birth certificate, previous U.S. passport book/card, Certificate of Naturalization/Certificate of Citizenship, or Consular Report of Birth Abroad.

 - Provide one recent color passport photograph.
+Effective November 1, 2016, you must remove eye glasses for your passport photograph.

 - Present valid photo identification, such as, a driver's license, state ID card, student ID, military ID, or Federal/state/municipal employee ID card.